kurtekat/shaiya-episode-6/ep6/server/README.md

 # Shaiya Episode 6 - Server

-A library that modifies ps_game to make it compatible with Episode 6 clients.
+A library that modifies ps_game to make it compatible with episode 6 clients.

 ## Getting Started